jhmarkkk/Youtube_Analysis/README.md

 - Kuan Kiat
 - Chelson Chong

-## Models Used
+## Machine Learning Models Used
 1.
 2. Naïve Bayes
     - The Naïve Bayes classifier is a supervised machine learning algorithm, which is used for classification tasks, like text classification.
 It is also part of a family of generative learning algorithms, meaning that it seeks to model the distribution of inputs of a given class or category.

 ## References